-Our pet budgie “Marley” is becoming quite a talented talker.
+| Our pet budgie “Marley” is becoming quite a talented talker.
 Soon we hope to have some video and recordings of him talking on this site, but in the meantime here are some tips that we think helped both “marley” and us during the teaching process.
+Budgerigars are very intelligent, sociable birds and some become masters at mimicking there owners voice.
+I say some as for no apparent reason some budgies seem to master talking better than others.

 Your budgie should be as young as possible, fit and healthy.
 Most people say that male budgies talk better than female (although I have heard many female budgies talk).